 How Does a Soakaway Work?

-Think of a soakway as a garden well that acts in reverse; instead of retaining water, this installation will remove excess levels of hydration from the perimeter of your property.
+Think of a soakaway as a well that acts in reverse; instead of retaining water, this installation will remove excess levels of hydration from the perimeter of your property.
 Digging a soakaway will allow rainwater to gradually seep into the ground rather than remaining on the surface, where it will slowly begin to redistribute itself into the soil before it can become polluted.
-This not only helps your garden turf last much longer, but it’s also one of the most environmentally friendly solutions available to heavy rainfall.
+This not only helps your garden turf last much longer, but it’s also one of the most environmentally-friendly solutions available to heavy rainfall.

 Do I Need to Consult Somebody Before Building a Soakaway?